 My wife and I both liked the Hilton Garden Inn, and the staff were absolutely lovely.
 The rooms could have benefitted from a dehumidifier.
 Other than that, I have no complaints.
 Service was friendly and prompt, we were catered to every morning at breakfast, and the free Mai Tais each evening were a nice treat.
 Although there was driftwood on the beach, it was not at all the hotel’s fault and was a common sight across much of the island.
 This area in particular was hard hit because debris flowed down the river and washed back up to shore.

 Despite the nice things I can say about the Hilton, I’m not sure I’d pick it again if I returned to Kauai.
 First, there is a Courtyard by Marriott halfway between the Hilton and Kapa’a if you’re still interested in redeeming points.
 The greater proximity to town would have made it easier to walk.
-Second, the Hotel Coral Reef is actually in the town of Kapa’a and has easy access to the miles-long bike path that runs all the way up to Donkey’s Beach.
+Second, the Hotel Coral Reef is actually in the town of Kapa’a and has easy access to the miles-long bike path that runs all the way up to Donkey’s Beach, you can easily just rent a bike from a service like this hilton head bicycle rental.
 Both hotels have beach-front access without having to cross the parking lot of the state beach that the Hilton shares.
 On the other hand, we found plenty of free parking in Kapa’a, so it was easy to stay at the Hilton and just drive up the road.